Docklands, Victoria: Transport

 Docklands has access to road, rail and water transports.

-Docklands Highway or Wurundjeri Way is the main road bordering Docklands.
+Docklands Highway or Wurundjeri Way is the main road through Docklands.
 It connects to the nearby Westgate Freeway on the southern end and links to the CBD including extensions from Flinders Street, Collins Street and La Trobe Street.

 Southern Cross station, near the eastern edge of Docklands, is the closest passenger railway station.
 It is also the major interchange for metropolitan and intercity rail.
 Much of Docklands area remains covered by rail yards previously used for freight transport and rolling stock which are being progressively reclaimed or built over.

 Trams in Docklands include the free City Circle tram, along Docklands Drive and to and from Waterfront City.
 As Docklands has developed, tram routes have been extended and rerouted into the area.
 Route 70 also runs to Waterfront City.
 Route 75 runs along Harbour Esplanade, terminating at Footscray Road.
 Routes 11 and 48 run along Collins Street to Victoria Harbour.
 Route 30 enters Docklands via La Trobe Street, terminating at the north end of Harbour Esplanade.
 Route 86 runs along La Trobe Street and Docklands Drive, terminating at Waterfront City.

 Docklands also includes major pedestrian links with a concourse extending from Bourke Street and extensive promenades along the waterfront, including the wide Harbour Esplanade.

 Several offroad bicycle paths run through Docklands, all of which connect through the central spine of Webb Bridge, Docklands Park and Harbour Esplanade, connecting Melbourne City Centre to the inner western suburbs and the Capital City Trail.

 There are also three ferry terminals which connect Docklands to the Melbourne City Centre and inner bayside suburbs.
 One at Victoria Harbour, one at NewQuay and one at Yarra's Edge.